 Figure 9-bc7 Content Destination Address subfield format for UDP/hostname

-If the Content Destination Address Type is MPEG Transport stream, the format of the Content Destination Address subfield format is shown in the Figure 9-bc8 (Content Destination Address subfield format for MPEG Transport stream).
-The MPEG Transport stream Length subfield indicates the length of the MPEG Transport stream subfield.
-The MPEG Transport stream subfield is the MPEG Transport stream identifier in UTF-8.
+If the Content Destination Address Type is MPEG transport stream identifier, the format of the Content Destination Address subfield is shown in Figure 9-bc8 (Content Destination Address subfield format for MPEG transport stream).
+The MPEG Transport Stream Length subfield indicates the length of the MPEG Transport Stream subfield.
+The MPEG Transport Stream subfield is the MPEG transport stream identifier as a UTF-8 string.